clayton-halim/clayton-halim.github.io/_posts/2018-03-06-my-failures.md

 - Got 50s in my MATH 135 and MATH 137 midterms because I underestimated university math
 - Deferred to Mathematics from Computer Science for my University of Waterloo application
 - Predicted IB grade dropped by 5 marks (out of 45)
-- Lost contact with a friend from abroad because I suck at keeping in touch
+- Lost contact with a friend from abroad because keeping in touch is not my strength
 - Rejected from high school's DECA team
-- Rejected by girl that was a good friend of mine
+- Rejected by a girl that was a good friend of mine

 ### 2015
 - Felt alone as all my friends were in a relationship